Public Health MPH

 We encourage active learning through discussion, problem-solving and group work.
 Some teaching sessions may involve student presentations, and preparation or further reading.

-- Why does behaviour matter in public health and which behaviour change techniques contribute to effective interventions?
+- why behaviour matters in public health and which behaviour change techniques contribute to effective interventions

-- What are the principles of public health surveillance?
+- the principles of public health protection and surveillance

 Depending on your modules, you'll be assessed through a combination of: